drewsilcock/drewsilcock.github.io/_posts/2014-09-23-using-make-and-latexmk.md

 title: Using make and latexmk for easy LaTeX compilation
 permalink: using-make-and-latexmk
 categories: coding
-live: false
 ---

-Still running `pdflatex` (or equivalent) every time you want to recompile your \\( \\LaTeX \\) document?
+Still running `pdflatex` (or equivalent) every time you want to recompile your \( \LaTeX \) document?
 There's a simpler way using `make` and `latexmk`.
-All you need is a simple `Makefile` and you can tell \\( \\LaTeX \\) to automatically recompile your document every time you change a file, and run `pdflatex` the sufficient number of times to get cross-references right.
+All you need is a simple `Makefile` and you can tell \( \LaTeX \) to automatically recompile your document every time you change a file, and run `pdflatex` the sufficient number of times to get cross-references right.

 <!--more-->

-So I recently discovered `latexmk`, a utility that simplifies \\( \\LaTeX \\) compilation by automatically rerunning whatever compilation command you use to compile your documents (i.e. `pdflatex`, `xelatex` or whatever) the sufficient number of times in order to make sure cross-references resolve themselves fully.This in itself is super useful, but you can leverage the power of GNU `make` in addition to this to make compilation easy, continual and targeted only at changed files.
+So I recently discovered `latexmk`, a utility that simplifies \( \LaTeX \) compilation by automatically rerunning whatever compilation command you use to compile your documents (i.e. `pdflatex`, `xelatex` or whatever) the sufficient number of times in order to make sure cross-references resolve themselves fully.This in itself is super useful, but you can leverage the power of GNU `make` in addition to this to make compilation easy, continual and targeted only at changed files.

 For the purposes of this article, I assume that you're using `pdflatex`, but all of this equally applies to `xelatex` or similar by simply replacing the `pdflatex` command with whichever you use.